costajob/app-servers/README.md

 ##### Considerations
 Crystal language recorded the best lap of the pack, outperforming more mature languages.
-This is even more interesting considering the language executes on a single thread only.
+The language executes on a single thread only, proving reactive pattern works quite nicely in this scenario.

 ##### Concurrency and parallelism
 As expected Crystal does not supports parallelism: only one CPU is squeezed by the server.